-There are no direct comparator trials comparing two or more of the drugs proven to reduce mortality (bisoprolol, carvedilol, and sustained release metoprolol succinate.)
-Six fair-quality, head to head trials compared the effects of immediate-release metoprolol tartrate with carvedilol in patients with heart failure (see Evidence Tables 5b and 5c (characteristics) and Evidence Table 6 (outcomes).82-87 These trials recruited stable patients with Class II-IV (mainly II and III) heart failure, most of whom took ACE inhibitors and diuretics.
+There are no direct comparator trials comparing two or more of the drugs proven to reduce mortality (bisoprolol, carvedilol, and sustained release metoprolol succinate).
+Six fairquality, head to head trials compared immediate-release metoprolol tartrate to carvedilol in patients with heart failure (see Evidence Tables 5b and 5c for characteristics and quality assessments and Evidence Table 6 for outcomes).91-96 These trials recruited stable patients with Class II-IV (mainly II and III) heart failure, most of whom took ACE inhibitors and diuretics.